techidaily/site-win11/source/_posts/unleash-efficiency-getting-acquainted-with-window-11s-search-tool.md

  Both of them utilize Windows Search to do their job, so you should get the same results regardless of which you use.
 It's just that some people prefer searching via the taskbar instead of the Start menu.

  You can open Windows Search even quicker using the**Win + S** menu.
-It's one of the many[handy Windows 11 keyboard shortcuts](https://www.makeuseof.com/windows-11-keyboard-shortcuts/) that can make your life a lot easier.
+It's one of the many [handy Windows 11 keyboard shortcuts](https://www.makeuseof.com/windows-11-keyboard-shortcuts/) that can make your life a lot easier.

 ##